mosip/k8s-infra/mosip/on-prem/README.md

   kubectl get svc -n istio-system
   ```
 ## Nginx + Wireguard
-* Install [Nginx Reverse Proxy](./nginx/) on a seperate machine/VM, that proxies traffic to the above Ingress Gateways.
+* Install [Nginx Reverse Proxy](./nginx/) on a separate machine/VM, that proxies traffic to the above Ingress Gateways.

 ## DNS mapping
 * Point your domain names to respective public IP or internal IP of the Nginx node.
 Refer to the [DNS Requirements](./requirements.md#DNS_requirements) document and your `global_configmap.yaml` to correlate the mappings.
 ## Metrics server